Case Study

 If not fixed

 None of these violations were caught in internal review.
 None of them looked wrong to the people who wrote, approved and published them.
-All of them were found in 60 seconds by a compliance scanner.
+All of them were found in 60 seconds by a compliance checker.

 The FCA violation could result in criminal prosecution.
 The CASL violation had been running for two years building liability on every send.
 The drip pricing was being amplified by paid ads the agency was managing.
 The influencer campaign had twenty posts live without a single disclosure.